 In 1984, Katie left James, McElroy & Diehl to pursue advocacy for children and to raise her own three children.
-For thirteen years, she represented children in Juvenile Court and in custody cases, and was the director of the Children’s Law Center in Charlotte for ten years before returning to the firm in 1997.
+For 13 years, she represented children in Juvenile Court and in custody cases, and was the director of the Children’s Law Center in Charlotte for ten years before returning to the firm in 1997.

-Katie has been associated with the National Association of Counsel for Children for twenty years, first as a board member and then as president, and currently serves as legal counsel to the organization.
+Katie has been associated with the National Association of Counsel for Children for 20 years, first as a board member, then as president, and later served as legal counsel to the organization.
 She has been active in the North Carolina Bar Association and helped found the Juvenile Justice and Children’s Rights Section, serving as its first chairperson.
-She has been a member of the Mecklenburg County Bar Foundation Board of Directors from 2007 until 2016, and was the Board’s President in 2015.
+She was a member of the Mecklenburg County Bar Foundation Board of Directors from 2007 until 2016, and was the Board’s President in 2015.

 - J.D., Order of the Coif, Duke University School of Law, 1980